 This dish is sure to convert even the heartiest kale or brussels sprouts hater.
 This is a 100 percent true statement, because I’ve made it a couple times for holidays dinners, and all the self-proclaimed kale haters loved it.
-There are (sadly) never leftovers.
+There are (sadly) never leftovers, but it would taste even better the following day reheated.

 If you want to make the dish vegetarian or if you’re punishing yourself with a bacon-free existence, you can easily leave bacon out and it will still be delicious.
 Make sure you choose organic, uncured bacon that is nitrite and nitrate free.
 I use thick cut.
 This dish pairs well with other Thanksgiving or holiday dishes: turkey, yams, cranberries.
 It can be easily doubled.
 Enjoy.